lionelStuart/Target-Tracking-With-Qt/README.md

 contains KCF，PF ，STC，STRUCK，HASH and CT tracking methods,

-and methods on motion detection,detection-and-tracking method.
+and methods on motion detection,detection-and-tracking method, and also visual target location method .

 Compilable with Qt 5.2  ,opencv 2.4.8 or higher edition.